San Bartolomeo in Pantano

 San Bartolomeo in Pantano is a Romanesque and Gothic style, Roman Catholic church in Pistoia, Tuscany, central Italy, dedicated to St. Bartholomew the Apostle.
 The pantano of the name refers to the once marshy area in which the building was located.

 History

-The church and the adjacent Benedictine abbey were founded during the Lombard domination of Italy, between 726 and 767, by the Lombard physician Gaiduald or Guidoaldo.
+The church and the adjacent Benedictine abbey were founded during the Lombard domination of Italy, between 726 and 767, by the Lombard physician Gaiduald (or Guidoaldo).
 The Benedictines were established under the protection of the Marquises of Tuscany.
-In 1001, the Marquis Ugo the Great died in the abbey.
-The complex was first restored in the 12th century by Abbot Buono.
+In 1001, the Margrave Hugh died in the abbey.
+The complex was first restored in the 12th century by abbot Buono.